-Since 2015, we've partnered with Mak's Auto Parts and owner Mak Cabessa who offers a large stock of used TIPMs to Dodge, Chrysler, Jeep, and VW owners.
-Mak's TIPMs start at $350 and he offers a one year warranty and a small restocking fee if the used TIPM doesn't solve your problem.
-Click through the following link to see Mak's TIPM selection and used coupon Vertical5 to save 5%:
+Since 2015, we've partnered with Mak Cabessa, owner Mak's TIPM Rebuilders, who offers a large stock of new, rebuilt, and used TIPMs to Dodge, Chrysler, Jeep, Ram, and VW owners.
+Mak's TIPMs start at $325 with an included one year warranty and free shipping.
+Click on the following link to see Mak's TIPM selection and save 5% by using coupon code Vertical5 at checkout:

-Used TIPMs are a great way around the excessive $1000+ price tag that dealers often charge.
-Used TIPMs normally do not require reprogramming by your dealer.
-If your TIPM does require reprogramming, which occurs in less than 10% of all used TIPM sales, the typical charge is around one hour shop time (approximately $100).
-Despite what some dealers claim, used TIPMs can easily be reprogrammed.
+Purchasing a TIPM from Mak’s TIPM Rebuilders is a great way around the excessive $1000+ price tag that dealers often charge.
+New, rebuilt, or used TIPMs normally do not require reprogramming by your dealer and can be easily self-installed.
+If your TIPM does require dealer reprogramming, which occurs in less than 10% of all TIPM sales, the typical charge is around one-hour shop time (approximately $100).
+Despite what some dealers claim, new, rebuilt, and used TIPMs can easily be reprogrammed.

 TIPM Part Numbers

 The part number you'll need is located on a white sticker attached to the rearo or side of your TIPM.
-A typical part number is 04692335AG, with the last letter refering to the date of assembly.
-The last two letters need not match your TIPM, but the first eight numbers must be identical.
+A typical part number is 04692335AG, with the last letter referring to the date of assembly.
+The last two letters do not need to match your TIPM, but the first eight numbers must be identical.
 Below are TIPMs that are commonly in stock, but MANY others are available and ready to ship.
-Call Mak to find out what is in stock since inventory changes daily.
-Click on the part numbers or go to Factory Chrysler Parts and enter TIPM part numbers to see applicable vehicles.
+Visit the tipmrebuilders.com website and choose your year, make, and model from the dropdowns to find your TIPM part number and see what is in stock.
+You can also visit Factory Chrysler Parts and enter TIPM part numbers to see applicable vehicles.

 Note: The above part numbers do not indicate current stock.
 Visit https://tipmrebuilders.com to see what is currently available.